tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/只读/灾备实例/创建只读实例_intl_en.md

 - Database creation/deletion is not supported and neither is phpMyAdmin (PMA).
 - Operations including account creation/deletion/authorization and account name/password modification are not supported.

-## Note
+## Use limits
 - There is no need to maintain accounts or databases for read-only instances, which are synchronized with those of the primary instance.
 - If the MySQL version is 5.6 but GTID is not enabled, you need to enable GTID in the console first before creating a read-only instance.
 The operation takes a long time, and the instance will be disconnected for several seconds.
-You are recommended to do so during off-peak hours and add a reconnection mechanism in the programs that access the database.
+We recommend that you do so during off-peak hours and add a reconnection mechanism in the programs that access the database.
 - Read-only instances only support the InnoDB engine.
 - Data inconsistency between multiple read-only instances may occur due to the delay in data sync between the read-only instances and the source instance.
 You can check the delay in the console.
 - The specification of a read-only instance can be different from that of the source instance, which makes it easier for you to upgrade the read-only instance based on the load.
 We recommend that you keep the same specifications of read-only instances in one RO group.